-VA disability benefits are monthly payments made to service men and women, and, in some cases, their families.
-For injuries that are caused by some service connected event, disability payments are made based on the degree of the injury.
-A serviceman does not have to be completely disabled to receive compensation benefits.
+VA service connected disability compensation benefits are monthly payments made to veterans, and, in some cases, their families.
+The veteran is entitled to compensation when he can show that this disability is related to an injury or event in service.
+The disability payments, known as the disability rating are based on the degree of the current disability.
+A veteran does not have to be completely disabled to receive compensation benefits.

-For servicemen who served in a period of war, the VA law allows a pension benefit, regardless of whether the disability was service connected.
-This benefit is income and asset tested and only applies to those wartime veterans who do not have significant income and assets.
+For servicemen who served in a period of war, the VA law allows non-service connected pension benefit, regardless of whether the disability was service connected.
+This benefit is income and asset tested and only applies to those wartime veterans who do not have significant income and assets and are completely disabled.

 Widows and widowers of deceased veterans may also be entitled to payments based on a disability of their spouse.
-The VA law provides for a monthly payment where a service connected condition contributed to the of death the veteran or where the veteran was totally disabled because of a service connected condition for a certain period of time before the death.
+The VA law provides for a monthly payment, known as DIC benefits, where a service connected condition contributed to the death of the veteran or where the veteran was totally disabled because of a service connected condition for a certain period of time before the death.

 Making a Claim For VA Compensation